ddotta/quartoify/README.md

 1. Open your R script in RStudio
 2. Go to **Addins** menu → **Convert R Script to Quarto**
 3. A dialog window will appear with:
-   - **EN/FR** language selector buttons at the top right
+   - **EN/FR** language selector buttons (automatically detects your R session language)
    - Form fields to specify:
+     - Input file (with file browser)
-     - Output file path
+     - Output file path (with file browser)
      - Document title and author name
      - HTML theme (25+ themes available)
      - Rendering options
 4. Click **GO** to convert your script (or ↩ to cancel)

-The interface adapts to your language choice, displaying all labels in English or French.
+The interface automatically detects your R session language preferences and displays all labels in English or French accordingly.
+You can change the language at any time using the EN/FR buttons.
 The output format is always HTML.

 ### Basic example